Leocyberde/Agenda-django/replit.md

   - Set up workflow "Django Server" for continuous development
   - Verified application is running and responding correctly
   - Configured deployment for autoscale production deployment
+- **2025-09-22**: Project successfully imported and running in Replit
+  - Installed Python 3.11 and all required Django dependencies
+  - Django system checks pass with no issues
+  - Database migrations are up to date
+  - Django server running successfully on port 5000 with webview output
+  - Landing page loads correctly showing salon booking interface
+  - Deployment configuration set for autoscale production deployment
+  - All Replit-specific configurations verified and working (ALLOWED_HOSTS, CSRF settings)

 ## Project Architecture